Diosdado Macapagal: Land reform

-In comparison with previous agrarian legislation, the law lowered the retention limit to 75 hectares, whether owned by individuals or corporations.
+In comparison with previous agrarian legislation, the law lowered the retention limit to 75 ha, whether owned by individuals or corporations.
 It removed the term "contiguous" and established the leasehold system.
 The share-tenancy or the kasama system was prohibited.
 It formulated a bill of rights that assured agricultural workers the right to self-organization and to a minimum wage.
 It also created an office that acquired and distributed farmlands and a financing institution for this purpose.
 The major flaw of this law was, however, that it had several exemptions, such as ort (big capital plantations established during the Spanish and American periods); fishponds, saltbeds, and lands primarily planted to citrus, coconuts, cacao, coffee, durian, and other similar permanent trees; landholdings converted to residential, commercial, industrial, or other similar non-agricultural purposes.

 It was viewed that the 75-hectare retention limit was just too high for the growing population density.
 Moreover, this law merely allowed the transfer of the landlordism from one area to another.
-This was because landlords were paid in bonds, which he could use to purchase agricultural lands.
+This was because landlords were paid in bonds, which they could use to purchase agricultural lands.
 Likewise, the farmer was free to choose to be excluded from leasehold arrangements if he volunteered to give up the landholdings to the landlord.

 Within two years after the law was implemented, no land was being purchased under its terms and conditions caused by the peasants' inability to purchase the land.
 Besides, the government seemed lacking of strong political will, as shown by the Congress' allotment of only one million Philippine pesos for the implementation of this code.
 At least was needed within a year from the enactment and implementation of the code, and in the next three years for the program to be successful.
 However, by 1972, the code had benefited only 4,500 peasants covering 68 estates, at the cost of to the government.
 Consequently, by the 1970s, farmers ended up tilling less land, with their share in the farm also being less.
 They incurred more debts, depending on the landlord, creditors, and palay buyers.
 Indeed, during the administration of Macapagal, the productivity of the farmers further declined.